 The marketplace is all abuzz these days with IoT and many organizations are feeling the pressure to innovate business processes to capitalize on the strategic long-term value that connecting products and service will have on future growth and profitability.

 And the benefits to your customer don’t end there.
 IoT is not just about M2M and remote monitoring.
 It enables a whole new level of interaction with your customer.
 The data and information it reveals not only unveils issues that need to be resolved but also illustrates how your customer is using your product or equipment and its performance over time.
-This can lead to the development of new value added services that enable your customers to expand the benefits your product and services provide them.
-With happier customers you not only increase customer retention and loyalty but also your competitive advantage.
+This can lead to the development of new value-added services that enable your customers to expand the benefits your product and services provide them.
+With happier customers, you increase not only your customer retention and loyalty but also your competitive advantage.

 This all sounds exciting, but how do you get there?
 How do service organizations harness the power of IoT and realize the potential of connecting the product and services infrastructure?